Admission for the January 2025 academic session is ongoing Apply Now!

 At the end of this course, students should be able to:

-• Identify organizational problems and the processes of decision making;
+• Identify organisational problems and the processes of decision making.

-• Describe the complexities associated with management of human resources in the organizations; and
+• Describe the complexities associated with management of human resources in the organisations.

 • Apply the knowledge in handling management complexities.

-• Explain the role of Public Administration in national development; and
+• Explain the role of Public Administration in national development.

 • Discuss the forms of control over Public Administration.